decentraland/js-sdk-toolchain/packages/@dcl/ecs/etc/ecs.api.md

     //
     // (undocumented)
     PointerLock: ComponentDefinition<ISchema<PBPointerLock>>;
+    const // Warning: (ae-forgotten-export) The symbol "PBRaycast" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    Raycast: ComponentDefinition<ISchema<PBRaycast>>;
+    const // Warning: (ae-forgotten-export) The symbol "PBRaycastResult" needs to be exported by the entry point index.d.ts
+    //
+    // (undocumented)
+    RaycastResult: ComponentDefinition<ISchema<PBRaycastResult>>;
     const // Warning: (ae-forgotten-export) The symbol "PBSphereShape" needs to be exported by the entry point index.d.ts
     //
     // (undocumented)